AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 description: TUTORIALS - Music Store App
 ---

+import MusicStoreAddWindowScreenshot from './images/add-window.png';
+import MusicStoreDialogOpenedScreenshot from './images/dialog-opened.png';

 # Open a Dialog

 On this page you will learn how to use _ReactiveUI_ to manage another window in your app.
 The new window will eventually contain a search facility, and a button to add one of the album covers found to a list in the main window.
-This new window will be opened as a dialog - that is it will prevent activity in the main window while it is showing.&#x20;
+This new window will be opened as a dialog - that is it will prevent activity in the main window while it is showing.

 ## Add a New Dialog Window